Quiet Biology

 A sustained signal and a pulsatile signal at the same average amplitude are not biologically equivalent.
 They produce different cellular outcomes.[2]

-The disease state is not simply elevated mTOR or suppressed p53.
-It is the loss of rhythm in those systems, a transition from pulsatile, context-sensitive signalling to sustained, context-insensitive signalling.
+The disease state may be more accurately described not simply as elevated mTOR or suppressed p53, but as the loss of rhythm in those systems — a transition from pulsatile, context-sensitive signalling to chronic, fixed activation that destroys the informational content of the signal itself.
 Adjusting the level without restoring the rhythm addresses the symptom, not the mechanism.

 02Phosphorylation: The Cell’s Primary Control Language